Data assets

 Virtual data asset are data assets that live "virtually" within Lynk.
 Meaning, there is no materialized asset on the underlying data source.
 A virtual data assets is created for each entity within Lynk, where the entity is the "asset" and it's features are the "fields".

-virtual data assets are mainly used for chaining features - creating entity features based on features of other related entities.
+virtual data assets are mainly used for - creating entity features based on features of other related entities.